wjj31767/robotik2/chapter3.md

 - Definition: Postrual synergies are the correlation of degrees of freedom in patterns of more frequent use.
 [@paper](Marco  Santello  , Martha Flanders, John F.  Soechting  .
 Postural Hand Synergies for  Tool Use  , The Journal of Neuroscience, 18(23): 10105  -  10115 (1998))

+>  - Description of the experiment
->  - Human were asked to perform grasp 57 kinds of objects with imaging
+>     - Tester imaged to grasp 57 different kinds of objects with corresponding grasp configuration and will be recorded with Cyberglove with 15 DoF
 >  - Result:
 >     	- Considering only the first two principal components, 80% of the variance in the data can be represented.
 >         	- Using the first threee principal components, 97% of the variance can be represented